 Stone veneer is an affordable, durable option for your retaining wall design.

-Masonry veneer is a thin layer of artificial brick or stone.
-Veneer rarely serves a structural purpose.
+Masonry veneer is a thin layer of artificial brick or stone that rarely serves a structural purpose.
 Instead, veneer pallets are adhered to structurally sound walls to give the appearance of solid masonry.

-According to the National Concrete Masonry Association, manufactured stone veneer is a durable, long-lasting “choice for nearly any construction project.”
+According to the National Concrete Masonry Association, manufactured stone veneer is a durable, long-lasting option for nearly any construction project.
+It’s a much cheaper option than its authentic counterpart.

 Create a vertical garden by building planters or shelves into your retaining wall.
 Alternatively, attach hanging containers to the wall once it’s complete.

-Increase your plant wall’s usability by turning it into a vertical vegetable garden.
-The structure that’s already reducing erosion, preventing harmful runoff, and increasing your home’s appeal will also provide you with fresh produce.
+One option is to turn your wall into a vertical vegetable garden.
+This way, a structure that’s already reducing erosion, preventing harmful runoff, and increasing your home’s appeal can also provide you with fresh produce.

-We recommend calling a pro to construct your vertical garden retaining wall.
+While other options on my list have been DIY-friendly, I recommend calling a pro to build your vertical garden retaining wall.
 The structure will need proper anchoring to restrain soil on one side and support plant containers on the other.

 Whether you need to stop erosion or want to increase your outdoor living space, a retaining wall will do the trick.
-These versatile structures improve your yard’s functionality while increasing curb appeal.
+These versatile structures improve the functionality of your yard while increasing curb appeal.

 Editorial Contributors